atomoil/portlandgrove/_posts/2015-02-15-wearables-and-learning-music.md

 I've been thinking about wearables recently, in particular smart watches.
 I've also been thinking about people learning to play musical instruments.

-It strikes me that if the sensors are good enough, a smart watch might be able to detect how well someone is playing an instrument such as a violin, and be able to provide useful feedback as to how they are performing, how they can improve and over time how much they have improved.
+It strikes me that if the sensors are good enough, a smart watch might be able to detect how well someone is playing an instrument such as a violin.
+This could be used to provide useful feedback as to how they are performing, how they can improve and, over time, how much they have improved.